logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-non-webdriver/preparing-web-browsers/preparing-google-chrome-for-web-testing/_index.md

 How to properly configure Google Chrome for automated web testing with TestArchitect.

-**Note:** Ensure that any computers on which automated web testing withGoogle Chromeis to be performed have had the browser configured as described in this section.
+{{<note>}} Ensure that any computers on which automated web testing withGoogle Chromeis to be performed have had the browser configured as described in this section.

 1. [Configuring Google Chrome](/TA_Automation/Topics/aut_setting_switches_GC.html)
 To ensure that automated web application testing in Google Chrome runs properly with TestArchitect, you first need to set some necessary command line switches.